eligoldweber/asset-rest-service/README.md

 asset-rest-service
 =======================

-README coming.... sorry that it is so messy

 This is a nodejs micro service that can be hosted in Predix or other cloud foundry systems.

 There are 2 routes that are supported in this microservice.